kyleshevlin/blog/src/posts/published/just-enough-fp-currying/index.md

 const filter = predicate => array => array.filter(predicate)
 ```

 Our function receives the `predicate` argument first, returns a new function that awaits the `array` and then evaluates and returns the result.
-Let's create a callback and pass it to filter.
+Let's create a predicatge and pass it to filter.

 ```javascript
 const filter = predicate => array => array.filter(predicate)
 const filterForEvens = filter(x => x % 2 === 0)
 ```

 We have now created a new function, `filterForEvens` which has the predicate partially applied.
-This predicate returns true if dividing by zero returns a remainder of 0.
+This predicate returns true if dividing by two returns a remainder of 0.
 The `filterForEvens` function awaits an an `array` argument.
 So let's give it some arrays.

 ```javascript
 const filter = predicate => array => array.filter(predicate)